 Learn more about the Emergency Medicine Network (EMNet)

 Carlos Arturo Camargo Jr., MD, DrPH, is the Conn Chair in Emergency Medicine at the Massachusetts General Hospital Department of Emergency Medicine.
-He is also a professor of medicine and epidemiology at Harvard Medical School and Professor of Epidemiology at Harvard School of Public Health.
+He is also a Professor of Emergency Medicine at Harvard Medical School and Professor of Epidemiology at Harvard School of Public Health.